AckerlyXu/heima/articles/site-recovery/site-recovery-network-design.md

-<properties
+---
-    pageTitle="Designing your network infrastructure for disaster recovery | Azure" description="This article discusses network design considerations for Azure Site Recovery" services="site-recovery"
+title: Designing your network infrastructure for disaster recovery | Azure
+description: This article discusses network design considerations for Azure Site Recovery
-    documentationcenter=""
-    author="prateek9us"
-    manager="jwhit"
-    editor="" />
-<tags
-    ms.assetid="ce787731-d930-4f00-a309-e2fbc2e1f53b"
-    ms.service="site-recovery"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="storage-backup-recovery"
-    ms.date="12/19/2016"
-    wacn.date=""
-    ms.author="pratshar" />
+services: site-recovery
+documentationcenter: ''
+author: prateek9us
+manager: jwhit
+editor: ''

+ms.assetid: ce787731-d930-4f00-a309-e2fbc2e1f53b
+ms.service: site-recovery
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: storage-backup-recovery
+ms.date: 12/19/2016
+wacn.date: ''
+ms.author: pratshar
+---

 # Designing your network for disaster recovery
 This article is directed to IT professionals who are responsible for architecting, implementing, and supporting business continuity and disaster recovery (BCDR) infrastructure, and who want to leverage Microsoft Azure Site Recovery (ASR) to support and enhance their BCDR services.
 This paper discusses practical considerations for System Center Virtual Machine Manager server deployment, the pros and cons of stretched subnets vs. subnet failover, and how to structure disaster recovery to virtual sites in Azure.

 ## Overview

-[Azure Site Recovery (ASR)](/home/features/site-recovery/) is a Azure service that orchestrates the protection and recovery of your virtualized applications for business continuity disaster recovery (BCDR) purposes.
+[Azure Site Recovery (ASR)](https://www.azure.cn/home/features/site-recovery/) is a Azure service that orchestrates the protection and recovery of your virtualized applications for business continuity disaster recovery (BCDR) purposes.
 This document is intended to guide the reader through the process of designing the networks, focusing on architecting IP ranges and subnets on the disaster recovery site, when replicating virtual machines (VMs) using Site Recovery.

 Furthermore, this article demonstrates how Site Recovery enables architecting and implementing a multisite virtual datacenter to support BCDR services at time of test or disaster.